georgepemberton1998/wordbanksProject2/README.md

 ## Design

-The basic functionality of the application is very simple.
-The user can create an account, log into their account and create their own word bank.
+The functionality of the application is very simple, the user can create an account and create their own word bank.
 However, throughout this project I have used many tools to streamline production (See, [Planning](#planning), [Version Control](#Version-Control), etc.. ).

 While the MVP is quite simple, I have plans to implement additional features that I have not yet been able to implement.
 For example, <br> 1.
 The ability for the user to search for terms they have added.<br> 2.
 To have a seperate bank of pre-filled definitions accessable to the user.<br> 3.
 Improve the database structure so that the user can have two different wordbanks, the second one being used for words the user has grown comfortable with.
 The user would be able to "push" words between word banks.
 <p align="left">